-Regular and punctual student attendance is required by school board policy.
-The administration is responsible for developing further attendance rules and regulations.
+Regular and punctual student attendance is required by school board policy 5001 and state law.
+The administration is responsible for developing further attendance requirements and regulations consistent with board policy.
 Students must be enrolled on a full-time basis.
-Exceptions are permitted per Board Policy 5002.
+Exceptions are permitted only per board policy and state law.